 The new Diagenode ChIPmentation technology solves this problem.
 ChIPmentation is based on tagmentation which enables the integration of the library preparation during the ChIP itself using transposase and sequencing-compatible adaptors.
-In addition, Diagenode's ChIPmentation automates the main steps of chromatin immunoprecipitation and library preparation on the Diagenode IP-Star[®].
 Unlike standard library preparation techniques that require multi-step ligation, ChIPmentation incorporates a much easier and shorter protocol.
+Two versions of protocol have been validated: manual and an automated protocol on the IP-Star Compact Automated System.
 The combination of direct adaptor incorporation and automation allows for higher sensitivity from low cell numbers and reproducibility of results.